noaione/yuusha-shoukan-ln/sources/v02/chapter4.md

 [I don't know...
 She's probably still “sleeping” like always...]

 [...Why...
-Why is neither of them acting like a Supreme God!!?!]
+Why is neither of them acting like a Supreme God?!]

 On that day...
 Or should I say, even on that day, the cries of the struggling Supreme God echoed in the Divine Realm.